team7katas/sysopsquad/ADR/ADR-1-service-based.md

 Choose overall architectural approach

 ## Decision:
-We discovered three main domain areas here:
+We discovered four main domain areas here each having a separate group of architectural characteristics:
- - customer-facing services, such as ticket submission and profile management;
- - operational services, such as knowledge base and ticket workflow;
- - administration services, such as reporting and billing management.

-By using Service-based approach we can enable separate architectural characteristics for these domains.
-For example, customer-facing services have higher requirements of availability, scalability and performance than the rest of the system.
-Operational services also require high availability because if an expert will not be able to access the knowledge base, he might not be able to fix the problem.
-Scalability is not that critical here because the number of experts is not growing as the number of customers.
-And administration services may only require security where billing operations occur.
+ - Customer-facing services, such as ticket submission and profile management.
+These require high availability and performance because nothing makes customers so unhappy as a slow or even unavailable system.
+This part of the system will also have to be scalable because growing the number of customers is the whole key of any business like this.
+ - Operational processes, such as knowledge base and ticket workflow.
+If an expert is unable to search a ticket or knowledge base article when arrived to the customer residence, they might be unable to fix the problem.
+What can be worse?
+This subsystem requires a high availability and performance too.
+ - Billing services.
+This is about the customers money.
+If an attacker will get access to the credit card information it will be a disaster and may have legal implications.
+This part of the system may need to pass PCI certification, so isolating it from the rest of the system will simplify this procedure a lot.
+This is an isolated security zone with no incoming requests from the other domains.
+ - Administration services, such as user management, analytics and reporting.
+These people do a very important work but nothing critical will happen if a report generation will take a little longer, or if an administrator will update an expert profile few hour later due to maintenance or something.
+Security is still important here because admin credentials cannot be exposed, but this is different story from billing security level.

-Thus, the Service-based approach provides good fault-tolerance, scalability, and agility possibilities here and with no cost overhead as in Microservices.
+This makes us to think about separate architectural quantas for each of these four domain and Service-based approach seems to be a good shot here.
+While providing good fault-tolerance, scalability, and agility possibilities it free from cost overhead of Microservices approach.

+The other important thing here is that the Service-based style is a good starting point when moving to a distribute architecture from a monolith and enables future expansion for Microservices if a new scalability level will become necessary.

 ## Consequences:
-This may require splitting the database.
+ - This may require splitting the database.
+ - Will need to provide training for the product teams on domains boundaries and responsibilities.